ArnellaTol/arnella-portfolio/README.md

 - Volunteered as a mobile app programming tutor for orphans with disabilities (2022)
 - Conducted training in "Magnetometry" and "Hydrology" for the Young Geologist Olympiad (June 2025)
 - Wrote a technical research paper and developed a project with a mentor from Inspirit AI (publication in progress)
-- **Currently participating** in the AFS Global STEM Accelerators program (June 1 – August 31, 2025)
+- Participated in the AFS Global STEM Accelerators program (June 1 – August 31, 2025)
+- Participated in the LaunchX Online Bootcamp program (October 6 – October 17, 2025)
+- Wrote a research titled "Enhancing AI-Powered Career Guidance for High School Students Using Retrieval-Augmented Generation" and published it in National High School Journal of Science (NHSJS)

 ---